Piscarocarlos/Portfolio-Simple/README.md

-# One page Portfolio Website (HTML CSS Project for Ppractice)
+# One page Portfolio Website (HTML CSS Project for Practice)

 This project is for html, css  &amp; JS practice.
 <b>coded by [Carlos Alognon](https://github.com/Piscarocarlos)</b>